 Developing colour vision

-Babies are born with the receptor cells to detect colour, but these are still immature and it takes time for these cells to develop and for the brain to make sense of the signals from them.
+Babies are born with the receptor cells to detect colour, but these are immature so it takes time for these cells to develop and for the brain to make sense of the signals from them.

 It is generally thought that, provided the colours are strong, by around 2 months babies will be able to tell red and green apart, and by around 4-5 months they will be able to distinguish blue and yellow.